 This is the second time this lot has tried this scam.
 The phone number was withheld so I am unable to trace it back.
 Not that it makes much difference, because the phone numbers used are usually ‘one-off’s.

 Been informed that a number of suspious transactions have been notes on my HSBC account.
-Am provided with tha URL to click in order to check.
+Am provided with a URL to click on order to check.
 Just one problem, I do not have a HSBC bank account.

 June 2020.
 My neighbour received an email proporting to be from the TV Licensing Authority stating that she need to to pay her TV licence Fee now that the licence is no longer free for over 75’s with a link on where to go to pay it.

-The URL was obviously NOT the TV licensing authority, and the requirement fro over 75s not receiving the pension top-up to pay for the TV Licence has been delayed until September.
+The URL was obviously NOT the TV licensing authority, and the requirement for over 75s not receiving the pension top-up to pay for the TV Licence has been delayed until September.